Terbeche/finder-tool/features/11-media-intelligence.md

 ## Technical Implementation
 - Uses `ffprobe` via subprocess for cross-platform metadata extraction.
 - Parses JSON output for relevant fields.
-- Displays info in preview panel for video files.
+- Displays info in preview panel for video and audio files.

 ## Requirements
 - **FFmpeg/ffprobe** must be installed and available in system PATH.